 Saul Harwin

-I'm a recent Physics graduate (2:1 BSc) with a solid foundation in analytical thinking, problem-solving, and a growing passion for software engineering.
-Throughout university, I developed my technical and programming skills through both coursework and self-directed projects, and I’m now excited to apply that knowledge in real-world development environments.
-Studying Physics taught me how to approach complex problems methodically and think critically — skills that translate naturally into writing clean, efficient code.
-Beyond academics, I’ve volunteered at a local sailing club, teaching children and coordinating activities.
-This experience strengthened my communication, leadership, and collaboration abilities — qualities I bring to any team setting.
-I'm actively seeking junior software engineering opportunities where I can learn from experienced developers, contribute to meaningful projects, and grow my career at the intersection of science and technology.
-If you're working on something exciting in that space, please get in touch.
+I’m a recent Physics graduate (2:1 BSc) with a solid foundation in analytical thinking and problem-solving, and a growing passion for software engineering.
+Throughout university, I developed my technical and programming skills through a mix of coursework and self-directed projects, from writing simulations to experimenting with different tools and technologies.
+Now, I’m excited to bring that knowledge into a real-world development environment.
+Studying Physics taught me how to tackle complex problems in a logical, structured way and to think critically under pressure.
+These are skills that translate well into writing clean, efficient, and reliable code.
+Beyond academics, I also volunteer at a local sailing club, where I teach children and help coordinate group activities.
+This experience has really helped me build strong communication, leadership, and teamwork skills.
+These are qualities I bring to any collaborative setting.
+I’m actively looking for junior software engineering opportunities where I can continue learning from experienced developers, contribute to meaningful projects, and grow my career at the intersection of science and technology.
+If you’re working on something exciting in that space, I’d love to connect.

 Projects